 If you cannot join us for our applicant visit event, we encourage you to contact us regarding a visit to UC Davis at another time.
 We try to arrange appointments with representative faculty and a tour of our research facilities for each interested candidate.
 In addition, we attempt to arrange some time for applicants to meet with current graduate students.

 In late June, the Office of the Registrar mails registration materials to each domestic student who has indicated their intent to register.
 International students receive registration materials when they arrive on campus.
 While most new graduate students will enroll in the graduate core courses offered in their first quarter, course selection should be made with consideration of the undergraduate proficiencies that must be fulfilled.
 For specific advice on your program of study for your first year, contact your Research Advisor.

 For more information on the housing market in Davis, see UC Davis Student Housing’s website.

 Send all questions to the Graduate Program Coordinator (firstname.lastname@example.org).
 From there, questions will be routed to someone who can adequately answer your query.

-Most leases in Davis begin the first of September, but the academic quarter does not begin until the end of September.
-It is strongly recommended that you arrive in Davis well before Orientation Week.
+Most leases in Davis begin the first of September, but the academic quarter does not begin until late September.
+It is strongly recommended that you arrive in Davis well before the Week of Orientation and Welcome.
 You will need time to settle in to your new home, find a bicycle, figure out where things are, and, if applicable, spend some time preparing for your TA duties before classes begin.